We are part of the Knowsley Community Respiratory Service and within our service we provide Pulmonary Rehabilitation.

 What is pulmonary rehabilitation?

-Pulmonary rehabilitation (PR) is a 9-week programme consisting of physical activity and education under the supervision of a specialist therapy team to improve patient’s management of their lung condition.
+Pulmonary rehabilitation (PR) is a 9-week programme, twice a week, consisting of physical activity and education under the supervision of a specialist therapy team to improve patient’s management of their lung condition.

 The exercises are designed for people with a range of respiratory conditions including COPD, bronchiectasis, interstitial lung disease (ILD), lung transplant and asthma affecting their quality of life and daily living tasks.